Alexandermafi/git_for_dummies/README.md

 # Git for Dummies

-A guide on how to use Git in the terminal (the command line).
-Commands in Git and the terminal line will be explained and presented to provide insight into what can be done.
+A guide on how to use Git in the command line (e.g. Terminal).
+Commands in Git and the command line will be explained and presented to provide insight into what can be done.
 The guide will use a factory metaphor to understand git from perhaps a more familiar perspective.

 [1.
 Factory Metaphor]

 [2.
-Terminal commands (a selection)]
+Unix commands (a selection)]

 [3.
 Git commands]